Welcome : UF Interior Design

 Calendar of Events

 Engage Design Lab

 We have state of the art equipment throughout our facilities to serve all our student's design needs.
 Each student enrolled in a upper division studio class will have 24/7 secure access to a flexible work space with carpeting donated by Acousti Engineering Company of Florida and chairs designed by Herman Miller.
 Each of the four studio spaces are equipped with projectors, lockers, plotter, printer, rendering computer with Wacom interactive display, scanner and pin up space.
 Use of the equipment (including printing and plotting) is included within the student's registration fee for the course.

 Our Engage Design Lab works with real clients on and off campus to create solutions.
-The UF Law School project that we worked on is currently under construction!
+The UF Law School Commons has completed construction!